-ALSO READ: 10 Safest Neighborhoods In South Africa
+ALSO READ: 10 Must-Visit Luxury Homes In Tanzania

-Houses that made the cut are not only expensive but also have unique features.
-These features (and history) set them apart from other expensive and luxurious homes.
-With that in mind, here is the countdown of the top 9 houses in Nigeria.
+Houses that made the cut are not only expensive but also have unique features that set them apart from other expensive and luxurious homes.
+With that in mind, here is a rundown of 9 houses in Nigeria that will make you to reconsider your travel bucketlist.

 1. Folorunsho Alakija’s House